 Some say that the business of America is business.
 And, perhaps in some ironic sort of way, the psychics of Beverly Hills have shown us exactly what the future holds.

 PLEASE READ THIS: California Online Privacy Protection Act Compliance: We promise 100% privacy.
 We understand the discreet nature of our clients personal lives.
 We have taken the necessary precautions to be in compliance with the California Online Privacy Protection Act.
-We therefore will not distribute your personal information to outside parties, under any circumstances.
 You must be 18 years or over to use this service.
-Donations are voluntary.
+Payments are voluntary.
 Individual results vary.
-All advice given is based on deeply held religious convictions.
-Donations are not payments for specific results.
+Payments made to us are not for specific results.
 No refunds are given under any conditions.
 We are not responsible for your thoughts or actions, or how they affect the outcome of your life.
 Pictures are stock photos and names are spiritual names.
 All offers are void where prohibited or restricted.
-Services are based on the religion of Advaita Vedanta and your rights to use services are protected under the Religious Freedom Restoration Act of 1993 and the International Religious Freedom Act of 1998 (H.R.2431).
+Advice and services are based on Vedic Religious Principals and your rights to use services are protected under the Religious Freedom Restoration Act of 1993 and the International Religious Freedom Act of 1998 (H.R.2431).
 Your usage of these services constitutes a spiritual endeavor and no guarantees or warranties are made, expressed, or implied as to the results of these spiritual endeavors, whether made by you or us.
-By making a donation, at any time, you agree to these terms and conditions.
-We will connect with the world of Spirit to gain insight into your situation.
-Readings provided are for information only.
+By making a payment or donation, at any time, you agree to our terms and conditions.
+We look to the Spiritual world to gain insight into your situation.
+Everything known and unknown is part of God.
+Readings or opinions provided are for information only.
 What you decide to do with the information given to you, including any actions you take, is a matter of your own personal responsibility and choice.
-All readings and questions answered should at no time be regarded as legal, medical, financial, psychological or business fact and are subject to your own interpretation and judgment.
+All readings, services, opinions and questions answered should at no time be regarded as legal, medical, financial, psychological or business fact, and are subject to your own interpretation and judgment.
 Our services are not a substitute for professional services and it is advised that you should seek advice from the relevant qualified expert.

 Operated by Noetic Digital Media